JamesSinnott1994/Quiz-Game/TESTING.md

 - When I Initially put my app.js code into JSHint, I was given 51 warnings:

 ![JSHint-Warning-One](readme-images/jshint-warning-1.PNG)

-    - As can be seen from the image above, most of the warnings related ES6's `let` and `const` keywords.
+- As can be seen from the image above, most of the warnings related to ES6's `let` and `const` keywords.
     - This is a minor warning.
 The solution to get rid of the warning was to add the following comment to the top of the app.js file:
         - /*jshint esversion: 6 */
     - This had the affect of reducing the warnings from 51 to 15.